Five Important Facts About the Earth's Past

 Red ribbon chert in Marin County north of the Golden Gate Bridge in California.

-Castile Formation along State Highway 62 near Guadalupe Peak in southwestern Texas.
+Castile Formation along State Highway 62 about a mile north of the Texas/New Mexico near Guadalupe Peak in southwestern Texas.

 Paper-thin sedimentary layers of the Green River Formation at Fossil Butte in southwestern Wyoming.